devsonni/Control-of-Quadrotor/README.md

 # Control of Quadrotor 🎮
 ✈️ This repository consist of code for PID controllers for controlling quadrotors in 1-D, 2-D and 3-D planes to move on predefined trajectories.
 ##
-### 🕹️ 1-D control
+### 🕹️ 1-D control 🕹️
 ### 🕹️ 2-D control 🕹️
-### 🌌 Trajectory generate to pass quadrotor from the way-points
+### 🌌 Trajectory generate to pass quadrotor from the way-points 🌌
-### 🛬 Analys thrust to weight ration and initial speed affect on quadrotor
+### 🛬 Analyse how thrust to weight ration and initial speed affect on quadrotor 🛬

 ○ Analyse how thrust to weight ratio and initial speed affect on Quadrotor.